yiwen92/Hackathon2022_GIS/README.md

 - When to do it?
 - How long it takes to accomplish it?
 -->
-Daniel, Mattias - Database Developer @ Nertherland
+Daniel, Mattias - Database Developer @Amsterdam,NL

-Elwyn - Frontend Developer
+Elwyn - Frontend Developer @London,UK

-Yves - Product Manager
+Yves - Product Manager @Shanghai,CN

 #### Architecture（WIP）